marcpre/personal_blog_eleventy/README.md

 238. Stay quiet and listen and give compliments
 239. Streit and gepromptetes ChatGPT auslagern
 240. Create memcoin checker website --> user interface is simply hand over the token address on solana (currently only supported!)
+241. Be calm, let people come as a leader